qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Global variable initialization runs before `main`.
 [Static Initialization Order Fiasco](https://en.cppreference.com/w/cpp/language/siof.html).
 - Start from C++ 11, destructors, copy constructors and move constructors have `noexcept` by default.
 If exception is thrown out of a `noexcept` function, whole process will crash.

-[^start_object_lifetime]: Directly treating existing binary data as struct is undefined behavior because the object lifetime hasn't started.
-But using `memcpy` to initialize a struct is fine.
+[^start_object_lifetime]: Directly treating existing binary data as struct is undefined behavior, because the object lifetime hasn't started, so it's treated as using uninitialized memory, even when it's aligned.
+One solution is to put the struct on stack then use `memcpy` to initialize it.

+[^pointer_type_hold_integer]: You can use pointer type to hold integer.
+It's fine as long as you don't use it to access memory.

 ### Python